jimmyDunne/opensimIMUTracking/README.md

 Getting Started
 -----------------
 As suggested, you need at least the current OpenSim (if building locally) or the downloadable OpenSim 4.1 distribution.
 The code was written using Matlab 2018b.
 To setup your OpenSim-Matlab environment, you can follow the instructions found [here](https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab).

+You can convert Xsens IMU data using the transform_imu_data_to_sto.m script.

+You can track the data with an OpenSim model using the run_IMU_inverse_kinematics.m.

+Almost all the methods are in the orientationTracker.m class.

 See ya space cowboy